Beet microgreens are often labeled as moderately difficult to grow. But their earthy flavor is well worth the trouble of growing them.

-The weight of microgreens harvest from the pre-soaked Bull's Blood Beet Microgreen seed is 55.9 grams.
+The weight of microgreens harvested from the pre-soaked Bull’s Blood Beet Microgreen seed is 55.9 grams.

-There are only two data points, we realize this, and even though the degrees of freedom is one, both values lie within one standard deviation of the mean.
+We realize there are only two data points, and even though the degree of freedom is one, both values lie within one standard deviation of the mean.